WWWzq-01/GNNDrive/README.md

             --name GNN-16g --memory 16G --memory-swap 32G \
             -v /path-to-file:/working_dir/ GNN:gpu bash
         ```
+        > Note: `path-to-file` should be replaced to your GNNDrive path
         > Note: `--memory` limits the maximum amount of memory the container can use.
         >
         > Please refer the following link for more details.